 Ans.
 No. The Vallée River is a tributary of the Chaudière River.
 The river flows north.
 It merges with the St. Lawrence River.
 Vallee River also flows through Quebec.

-Q. Which are important rivers in Southern Ontario?
+Q. Which are essential rivers in Southern Ontario?

 Ans.
 Ottawa River, Saugeen River, Humber River, and the Grand River.